JakeSSRN/LLM-Wiki/README.md

 **Adaptive rounding** - intelligent method of rounding weights that adapts them to minimize the error rounding produces.
 This reduces the damaging effects of quantization.

+**Brain Hacking Chip** - typical CFG only alters the logits that come out of the final layer.
+Brain hacking chip applies CFG to the output of every layer of the model as inference is running and applies customized CFG weights for each layer.
+Now comes with DRuGs.
+Introduced by SoylentMithril.

 # Benchmarks
 Tests used to empirically evaluate the model’s capabilities in various domains.
 Often used in training data, resulting in a perfect showcase of overfitting /  Goodheart’s Law: “ When a measure becomes a target, it ceases to be a good measure”.